datascienceid/research-camp/README.md

     2. [Replication files](https://home.uchicago.edu/bursztyn/Moral%20Incentives_JPE2018_replication.zip);
     3. [Article: morality and credit card debt repayment in Indonesia (VoxDev)](https://voxdev.org/topic/finance/morality-and-credit-card-debt-repayment-indonesia)

+3. For subtopic four, we will use Twitter data, provided by [Drone Emprit](https://pers.droneemprit.id/).
+Following are the resources:
+    1. [Sample data](https://1drv.ms/u/s!AgEwnvgEHQCghK09K_FKwTxaqni0dQ?e=oTpVaa).
+Note that the actual data that will be used during the event will be more than this.

 # Other References

 Following are references that may be useful for analyzing financial inclusion in Indonesia: